spiral/docs/component/data-grid.md

     'three' => new Filter\Equals('email', 'email@example.com'),
 ]);

+// filter will be equal to null
 $filter = $select->withValue('four');
 ```
-> Filter will be equal to null

 ## Filter values
 Filter values is the way of converting data types and validation.